- Global Careers

 A Dream Deferred?
 COSATU and the ANC in Power by John-Paul Ferguson

-Growing Apart: Oil, Politics, and Economic Change in Indonesia and Nigeria.
-Peter M. Lewis.
-University of Michigan Press.
-(2007).
+Growing Apart: Oil, Politics, and Economic Change in Indonesia and Nigeria

 The Program's annual conferences have resulted in publication in the SAIS African Studies Library Series (published by Lynne Rienner Publishers) including:

-Foreign Policy Making in Africa, Gilbert M. Khadiagala and Terrence Lyons, editors (2001).
+African Foreign Policies: Power and Process, Gilbert M. Khadiagala and Terrence Lyons, editors (2001).